kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 #### Story 2

 As a DevOps engineer, I want to package and distribute binary artifacts using OCI image and distribution specification standards and mount them directly into my Kubernetes pods, so that I can streamline my CI/CD pipeline.
+This allows me to maintain a small set of base images by attaching the CI/CD artifacts to them.
-I want to package this file in an OCI object to take advantage of OCI distribution.
+Beside that, I want to package the artifacts in an OCI object to take advantage of OCI distribution.

 #### Story 3

-As a data scientist, MLOps engineer, or AI developer, I want to mount large language models or machine learning models in a pod alongside a model-server, so that I can efficiently serve the models without including them in the container image.
+As a data scientist, MLOps engineer, or AI developer, I want to mount large language models or machine learning models in a pod alongside a model-server, so that I can efficiently serve the models without including them in the model-server container image.
 I want to package these models in an OCI object to take advantage of OCI distribution and ensure efficient model deployment.
-This allows to separate the data from the executables that process them.
+This allows to separate the model specifications/content from the executables that process them.

 #### Story 4